4.1 Career Scope Phases and Processes

 Career Scope Services- On-the-Job training code:

-• OT- Subsidized employment in which the employer provides training to the participant that leads to fulltime employment.
+• OT- Subsidized employment in which the employer provides training to the participant that leads to full-time employment.

 Career Scope Services- ESD Work Experience code: